Virtual Professional Learning Series for First Nation School Governing Authorities

 Overview of the Handbook for First Nation School Governing Authorities

 This workshop will review the FNESC and FNSA Handbook for First Nation School Governing Authorities.
 That Handbook reviews information related to the importance of school governance, as well as the role of School Governing Authorities in setting the school’s mission and vision, and in budgeting, program planning, and policy development.
-This workshop was offered several times in 2022 and 2023.
-It is being presented again for people who were unable to attend previously.
-People who attended this workshop before are welcome to join this Zoom session, understanding that the information included is largely unchanged.
+This workshop has been offered annually.
+It is being presented again for people who were unable to attend in the past.
+People who attended previously are welcome to attend, understanding that the information presented is largely unchanged.

 The evidence is clear: student attendance is critical for student and school success.
 Data also shows that this issue is a serious challenge for First Nation schools in BC – and attendance difficulties were heightened by the COVID pandemic.
 This workshop will provide an overview of what research shows about the importance of student attendance, and what schools can do to help encourage students to attend school more regularly.
-This workshop was offered in spring 2023.
-It is being presented again for people who were unable to attend previously.
-People who attended this workshop before are welcome to join this Zoom session, understanding that the information included is largely unchanged.
+This workshop has been offered annually.
+It is being presented again for people who were unable to attend in the past.
+People who attended previously are welcome to attend, understanding that the information presented is largely unchanged.

 What School Governing Authorities Should Know About Funding for First Nation Schools

 This session will provide a detailed overview of the British Columbia Tripartite Education Agreement (BCTEA) funding for First Nation schools, as well as tips for creating and monitoring the school budget.
-The workshop will also explore what additional supports would be helpful.
-This workshop was offered in spring 2023.
-It is being presented again for people who were unable to attend previously.
-People who attended this workshop before are welcome to join this Zoom session, understanding that the information included is largely unchanged.
+This workshop has been offered annually.
+It is being presented again for people who were unable to attend in the past.
+People who attended previously are welcome to attend, understanding that the information presented is largely unchanged.

 Facilitated Sessions for Individual School Governing Authorities